Spacelift Intent»

 As we've seen, Intent creates resources directly in your cloud, while Spacelift provides access control, policy governance, state management, and full auditability.

-Try an EC2 instance (to see policy denial):
+Create an EC2 instance to see how Spacelift Intent's policy denial works.

 1 | |

-💡 Iterate on the policy to allow additional resource types when ready (e.g., allow aws_instance for non-prod).
+Iterate on the policy to allow additional resource types when you're ready (e.g., allow aws_instance for non-prod).

 5. Import existing resources»

-You can discover and import pre-existing resources into Intent state, then manage them going forward.
+You can discover and import pre-existing resources into the Intent state, then manage them.

 1 | |